 - plan for smart city

 - use different planning surveys

+- use different analytical techniques of planning

-- renew the urban areas and plan new towns
+- renew the urban areas

+- plan new towns in appropriate

-MA608 RESOURCE MANAGEMENT
+MA608 RESOURCE MANAGEMENT TECHNIQUES

-- To understand the theory of optimization methods and algorithms developed for solving various types of optimization problems. - To introduce fundamentals of non-linear optimization theory and methods. - To introduce problems such as shortest paths within the minimum cost flow framework.
+- To understand the theory of optimization methods and algorithms developed for solving various types of optimization problems. - To introduce fundamentals of non-linear optimization theory and methods. - To introduce problems such as shortest paths within the minimum cost flow framework. - To introduce dynamic programming - To understand multi objective optimization methods